Structural glass explained (FAQs, tips and applications)

 There's no getting around it: structural glass is going to cost you.
 But its benefits can make the investment worthwhile, whether you're a homeowner looking for an elegant addition to your property or a commercial architect embarking on a new project.

 First, it increases the amount of natural light in a building.
 Some studies have claimed that natural light is good for your health, both physical and mental.
-Whether or not these studies are watertight, they chime with a common-sense view of sunlight: it can make us feel more positive about our surroundings.

 Second, it's as tough as old boots.
 Gone are the days when structural glazing was a safety risk.
 The materials used are super-safe and super-strong, built to withstand the loads required.